 Sunflower Hill Farm: Sunflower Hill Farm, 245 Terry Road, Augusta, Missouri, is the perfect location to host your special day.
 Situated on 24 picturesque acres, our property offers stunning features that will assure your wedding day is breathtakingly beautiful and unforgettable!
 Our venue features a newly constructed barn with rustic elegant details, indoor and outdoor ceremony spaces and seating options and a full catering kitchen.
 Our farmhouse has a luxurious bridal suite, a groom’s saloon, wine cellar, large wrap around porch, and patio area, perfect for cocktail hour.
 The outdoor quarry known as “Party Cove” with three large bonfire pits is the perfect area to end the evening with our S’mores package.
 Visit www.sunflowerhillfarm.com or call (314) 461-5131.

-• Quail Ridge Lodge: Voted “Best Wedding Destination” by area brides, the smoke-free rustic cedar lodge banquet facility and gazebo at Quail Ridge Park, Wentzville has become a popular place for many couples to tie the knot.
-Up to 180 guests, stunning vaulted ceiling and a wooden deck overlooking a nearby lake and gazebo.
-Warming kitchen and more.
+• Quail Ridge Lodge: Voted “Best Wedding Destination” by area brides, this spacious rustic cedar lodge banquet facility with gazebo at Quail Ridge Park has become a popular destination for couples to tie the knot.

 Return to Top of Article